 20 But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
 21 For since death came through a man, the resurrection of the dead comes also through a man.
 22 For as in Adam all die, so in Christ all will be made alive.
 23 But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to himChrist is not the firstfruits from the dead of animals and plants, but of humans.
 Only those who have died in Him will be raised in Him.(1 Corinthians 15:20-23).

 All birth involves anguish and labor (see pain and work), and there always is a high price to pay for glory, freedom, and ultimate happiness.
 From its inception, the primary function of this Creation, with its countless trials and tribulations, and immeasurable pain and suffering, has been to give birth to those who fully will understand and accept God’s righteous ways—the first group of whom will be those glorified at the Rapture.
-The latter “elect” will be changed into perfected, incorruptible, imperishable forms to rule and reign with Jesus during the Millennium—and, even more importantly, to exist with God throughout eternity in the realm of the new Creation (see old and new Creations).
+This “elect” group of people will be changed into perfected, incorruptible, imperishable forms to rule and reign with Jesus during the Millennium—and, even more importantly, to exist with God throughout eternity in the realm of the new Creation (see old and new Creations).

 The “Young-Earth” Misunderstandings and Agenda cause creationists who embrace the “young-earth” view to find, in nature, examples of “big” things that took relatively short periods of time to transpire.
 Then, from there, it is a common strategy to extrapolate to a larger, global scale, making generalized assumptions that are unsubstantiated scientifically.